-- (ii) Sites will be on a rotating schedule of accreditation once every five years.
+- (i) The STC Accreditation Survey will be forwarded to sites prior to the end of the calendar year, for completion and return to the STC. - (ii) Sites will be on a rotating schedule of accreditation once every five years.
 The survey for re-accreditation will be forwarded to the site by the College at the end of the fourth year of accreditation.
-This will permit the site visit to be made in the fifth year of accreditation.
-Ideally, the final report and decision will be made by the STC by July, prior to trainee recruitment for the subsequent year. - (iii) The yearly schedule of visits will be organised by the Chair of the STC in conjunction with the Lead in Accreditation.
-Each accreditation team will comprise two members, one of whom must be a member of the STC.
-In general, each team will comprise one interstate member and one member from the same state (but not network) as the site being surveyed.
-The accreditation team will be constituted by the Chair of the STC and Lead in Accreditation.
+This will permit the site visit to be made in the fifth year of accreditation, with a final report and decision made by the STC by July, prior to trainee recruitment for the subsequent year. - (iii) The yearly schedule of visits will be organised by the Chair of the STC.
+Each accreditation team will comprise two members, one of whom must be a member of the STC and approved by the Board of the Australasian Sleep Association.
+In general, each team will comprise one interstate member, and one member from the same state (but not network) as the site being surveyed.
+The accreditation team will be constituted by the Chair of the STC.
 Accreditation team members should declare any conflict of interest. - (iv) Each individual visit will be organised by the accreditation team STC member in conjunction with the College.
-The College will be responsible for travel arrangements and reimbursement of costs.
+The College will be responsible for travel arrangements and reimbursements of costs.